 When does APHA use the gamma test?

 The gamma test is used as a supplementary test alongside the skin test in specific TB breakdown herds.
 The aim of combining the skin and blood tests is two-fold: to shorten the duration of the TB breakdown and reduce the risk of leaving infected animals undetected in the herd by the time movement restrictions are lifted.
 Any skin test-negative but gamma test-positive animals must be slaughtered to increase the probability of correctly identifying all TB-infected cattle in the affected herd.
-The gamma test is compulsory for every new TB breakdown herd with lesion and/or culture positive animals in;
+The gamma test is compulsory for every new TB breakdown herd with lesion and/or culture positive animals in:

-- The Edge Area of England
+- Annual surveillance testing parts of the Edge Area of England

 In Wales only, the gamma test is also compulsory for certain inconclusive reactors that give an inconclusive result upon re-testing.
 In England and Wales, the gamma test is repeated as long as standard interpretation skin test reactors and/or animals with visible lesions of TB at slaughter continue to be identified in those herds.

 Since 12th July 2021, gamma testing is also compulsory for recurrent TB breakdowns with lesion and/or culture positive animals in the High Risk Area (HRA) and six-monthly surveillance testing areas of the Edge Area in England where the following criterion is met.

 - The breakdown occurred within 18 months of the herd regaining officially TB free (OTF) status following a previous breakdown with lesion and/or culture positive animals.

 Visit our policy page for further information about the changes to gamma testing policy in England in 2021.